sapphic-wallflower/lil-sis-journal/src/blog/2025_bingo.md

 ### [Failed] Complete all the Pikmin games
 Depression is probably my only answer here.
-It was hard to pick up my Switch.
+It was difficult to pick up my Switch.
-It was hard to pick up anything.
+It was difficult to pick up anything.
 I'd still love to do this, and I hope I'm able to in the new year.

 ### [Passed] Ride my bike more